ieee-eduvis/ieee-eduvis.github.io/index.md

 * Reflective and research practices
 * Understanding audiences
 * Guidelines, strategies, and guidance for education
-* Debate and discussions on visualization guidelines and well-established knowledge
+* Discussions on guidelines and well-established knowledge
 * Challenges and personal experiences
 * Experiential learning (hands-on learning and physicalization)
-* Visualizations for public education (e.g., health education, science communication)
+* Visualizations for public education
 * Teaching to encourage creativity and design critique
 * Accessibility of visualization learning resources